harui2019/capsule_inner/README.md

 ## Why this name ?

+There are many dedicated data structures for Qurry 🍛 If we say one of them like a tree in forest, then all data structures combine, it makes a forest or '森' mori in Japanese.
-I'm a DeadBeat, the fan of Hololive VTuber Mori Calliope, and want to name something after her for a not short time.
+Definitely NOT because I'm a DeadBeat, the fan of Hololive VTuber Mori Calliope, and I didn't want to name something after her for a not short time.

 ---

 ## Git Subtree Command

-`git subtree push --prefix qurrium/mori git@github.com:harui2019/mori.git master`
+`git subtree push --prefix qurry/mori git@github.com:harui2019/mori.git master`

 ---